GauravDawra/Cache-Implementation/README.md

 The following are the functionalities provided by the cache<T> class:

- - **read <address>** : this command reads the content at the address if the address if
- present in the cache (that is in the case of a cache HIT).
+ - **read <address>** : this command reads the content at the address if the address is  present in the cache (that is in the case of a cache HIT).
 Otherwise, in case of cache MISS, no replacement takes place (since main memory has not been maintained, and the original contents cannot be read).

- - **write <address> <data>** : this command writes the contents of data (of type int) at the address if the address is present in the cache (that is, in case of a cache HIT).
+ - **write <address> <data>** : this command writes the contents of data (of type int) at the address if the address is present in the cache (that is, in case of a cache HIT.
  Otherwise, in case of a MISS, it loads the particular address in the cache.
 If an empty slot is present, it loads the new address in this neempty slot.
 Otherwise, it replaces a slot in the cache with the new address.